Toward scalable quantum computations of atomic nuclei: Introduction

 While this body of work reflects the excitement surrounding a new technology, more sober assessments~\cite{lee2023,hoefler2023} raise doubts about whether a practical quantum advantage can be realized in computing ground-state energies.
-The skepticism stems from three main points.
+The skepticism stems from two main points.
 First, it is in general difficult to prepare initial states with a large overlap with the ground state.
-Second, many classical algorithms that scale polynomially with system size and are sufficient for accurate approximations of ground states.
-Finally, classical nuclear structure computations have advanced tremendously in scale and sophistication—beyond what was deemed possible just a decade ago~\cite{stroberg2021,hu2022,elhatisari2024,sun2025,door2025}.
+Second, many classical algorithms scale polynomially with system size and are sufficiently accurate to compute various properties of nuclear ground states~\cite{yao2020,stroberg2021,hu2022,elhatisari2024,sun2025,door2025}.
+Such computations have advanced tremendously in scale and sophistication—beyond what was deemed possible just a decade ago.

-Nevertheless, quantum algorithms offer a stringent theoretical advantage: they can provide guaranteed solutions within a specified error tolerance, something no classical method can ensure.
-This is typically achieved via Quantum Phase Estimation (QPE)~\cite{kitaev1995} and its early fault-tolerant variants~\cite{LinTong_2022,LinTong_qetu,Stat_QPE,Kiss2025earlyfaulttolerant}.
-The cost of QPE is determined by two main components: the preparation of an approximate initial state~\cite{Fomichev_initial,berry2025rapid} and the implementation of real-time evolution under the Hamiltonian~\cite{roggero_2020_nuclei,waltersson2013}.
+Nevertheless, quantum algorithms offer a stringent theoretical advantage: They can provide guaranteed solutions within a specified error tolerance, something no classical method can ensure.
+This is typically achieved via quantum phase estimation (QPE)~\cite{kitaev1995} and its early fault-tolerant variants~\cite{LinTong_2022,LinTong_qetu,Stat_QPE,Kiss2025earlyfaulttolerant}.
+The cost of QPE is determined by two main components: the preparation of an approximate initial state~\cite{Fomichev_initial,berry2025rapid} and the implementation of real-time evolution under the Hamiltonian~\cite{roggero2020,waltersson2013}.
 While fault-tolerant quantum computers remain under development, it is interesting to identify models well suited to quantum computation and to estimate the resources needed to solve them.
-In this paper, we address how to construct scalable nuclear Hamiltonians and prepare initial states using ADAPT-VQE~\cite{peruzzo2014,grimsley2019}.
+In this paper, we address how to construct scalable nuclear Hamiltonians and prepare initial states using the adaptive derivative-assembled pseudo-Trotter variational quantum eigensolver (ADAPT-VQE)~\cite{peruzzo2014,grimsley2019}.